Faculty/Staff Computer Purchasing

 Harvard University offers educational pricing on computers and software to faculty and staff through the HCOM Marketplace.
 HMS Information Technology provides recommended desktop and laptop models.
 Our recommendations are reviewed and updated regularly.

-Purchasing Computers, Printers, and Accessories
+Purchasing Computers, Monitors, Printers, and Accessories

 Important: Please check with your lab or department administrator or finance manager prior to shopping for a new computer.
 Some departments have established procedures for purchasing through the HCOM Marketplace.

 If you have questions about how to purchase or would like guidance on ordering a new computer, please contact your local departmental client services representative or the HMS IT Service at 617-432-2000.

 - Log into the HCOM shopping portal (HarvardKey login required).

 - In the HCOM portal, click on the HCOM Marketplace icon to access the online stores.

 - Select the Apple or Dell Online punchout to search for computers.
 HMS Recommended models (desktops, laptops, monitors, accessories, etc.) should appear as soon as you connect to the online store.

 - Select the model to purchase and submit the requisition.

 - Upon submission, you will be required to provide the delivery information, billing code and finance approver.
 This information is provided by your administrator or finance manager.